 - Voting, communication and consensus techniques

-- “No jerks allowed” - a key early message
+- “No jerks allowed” - a key early message in ASF community history

 - FOSS communities value group contributors, not lone wolves

-- Diverse communities that can attract new contributors over time
+- Diverse communities that can attract new contributors over time are important

 Shane is founder of Punderthings℠ LLC consultancy, helping organizations find better ways to engage with the critical open source projects that power modern technology and business.
 He blogs and tweets about open source governance and trademark issues, and has spoken at major technology conferences like ApacheCon, OSCON, All Things Open, Community Leadership Summit, and Ignite.